Chalarangelo/30-seconds-of-code/README.md

 Groups the elements of an array based on the given function and returns the count of elements in each group.

-Use `Array.map()` to map the values of an array to a function or property name.
+Use `Array.prototype.map()` to map the values of an array to a function or property name.
-Use `Array.reduce()` to create an object, where the keys are produced from the mapped results.
+Use `Array.prototype.reduce()` to create an object, where the keys are produced from the mapped results.

 ```js
 const countBy = (arr, fn) =>